Home » Guides » Reviews » Review: JET JWP-13BT

 3. Four-column carriage lock: The four-column carriage lock provides rigidity and ensures accurate cuts.

-4. Three-knife cutter head: Delivers a smooth finish and reduces the need for frequent knife changes.
+4. Three-knife cutter head: This delivers a smooth finish and reduces the need for frequent knife changes.

 5. Infeed and outfeed tables: The planer comes with infeed and outfeed tables that provide additional support for longer workpieces and help reduce snipe.

-7. Dust collection: The Jet JWP-13BT is equipped with a dust port that can be connected to a dust collector or vacuum to keep your work area clean.
+7. Dust collection: The Jet JWP-13BT has a dust port connected to a dust collector or vacuum to keep your work area clean.

 More information can be found at jettools.com